Areas and suburbs in Istanbul

 Etiler, Ulus, Levent, Ortakoy

-These neighbourhoods are on the European side, on the hills above the Bosphorus.
-Depending on which side your site/house faces, you can have the most amazing Bosphorus views.
-The area is very central, and lots of shopping and restaurants are here too.
-As of late it's become very popular with expats, and there is a wide variety of luxury housing available - both villas and apartments.
+These neighbourhoods are in the Besitkas district, on the European side of Istanbul, and spread out over the hills above the Bosphorus.
+Depending on which side a site/house faces, expats can find a home here with the most amazing Bosphorus views.
+The area is very central, and there are also lots of shops and restaurants in the area.
+These neighbourhoods have become very popular with expats, and there is a wide variety of luxury housing available - both villas and apartments.

 Nisantasi and Tesvikiye

-This fashionable shopping district of Istanbul contains several older apartment blocks, most without Bosphorus views.
-It is also very central, but apartments are smaller with no gardens or pools, and sometimes no elevator.
-This is typical city living.
+Nisantasi and Tesvikiye are located in Sisli, a fashionable shopping district of Istanbul containing several older apartment blocks, most without Bosphorus views.
+These neighbourhoods are also very central, but apartments are smaller with no gardens or pools, and sometimes no elevator.
+This is typical city living in Istanbul.

 The European side Bosphorus villages